MN LEND Manual

 LTT - REQUIRED | MTT – LIMITED COORDINATOR GUIDANCE

-Trainees will meet in small groups with an assigned Mentor 2 times a month minimum, often as part of your project work.
+Trainees will have the option to meet in small groups with leadership team, often integrated into your project work.

-If you are MTT and you need guidance, please see the coordinator during the allotted time on Thursdays.
+If you are MTT and not doing a project and you need guidance, see the program coordinator or the training director as needed.

 Families and AdvocateS as Teachers (FAST)